TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 @150balbes Armbian uses a `boot.cmd` compiled into a `boot.scr`  and `s905_autoscript.cmd` compiled into a `s905_autoscript` that uses `uEnv.txt` to configure boot parameters.
 At least in those scripts it is mandatory to have an `uInitrd`, otherwise it will not proceed to run the boot command.

+## Trying to run mainline kernel from kernelci.org

+kernelci.org is the closest thing to "upstream-packaged binaries" of the Linux kernel.

+https://kernelci.org/soc/amlogic/ has known working kernels for many Amlogic devices.

+__How can we boot them?__

+It seems that they are using Linaro LAVA https://git.lavasoftware.org/lava/lava which roughly does:
+* Download kernel
+* Download kernel modules
+* Download initrd
+* Umpack initrd and put kernel modules inside
+* Repack initrd
+* Run kernel trough mkimage
+* Run initrd through mkimage
+* Communicate with the device over serial, enter U-Boot there
+* Cause U-Boot to load the files over Ethernet (TFTP) and boot them

+> LAVA is a continuous integration system for deploying operating systems onto physical and virtual hardware for running tests.
+Tests can be simple boot testing, bootloader testing and system level testing, although extra hardware may be required.

+This seems to be the code that does it: https://git.lavasoftware.org/lava/lava/-/blob/master/lava_dispatcher/actions/deploy/apply_overlay.py

 ### Generate uInitrd

 @150balbes Armbian automatically converts initrd to  `uInitrd` as required by running [this](https://github.com/150balbes/Build-Armbian/blob/master/packages/bsp/common/etc/initramfs/post-update.d/99-uboot) code: